National Sleep Foundation: Sleep Awareness Week

 Sleep Awareness Week is NSF's annual public awareness event celebrating sleep health.
 It usually occurs during the week leading up to the beginning of daylight-saving time in the spring.
 During this week, NSF releases the results from its annual Sleep in America Poll or from the Sleep Health Index.
 NSF provides valuable information about the benefits of optimal sleep and how sleep affects health, well-being, and safety.
 The week-long campaign provides the public and the media with shareable messages including an infographic, sleep health messaging, and social media posts.

 Drowsy Driving Prevention Week

 NSF conducts an annual Drowsy Driving Prevention Week during the week leading up to the end of daylight-saving time in the fall.
 The campaign goal is to reduce the number of drivers who choose to drive while sleep deprived.
 Drowsy driving is responsible for more than 6,400 U.S. deaths annually.
 These fall-asleep crashes are often caused by voluntarily not getting the sleep one needs.
 Millions of Americans also experience excessive sleepiness as a result of sleep disorders, such as obstructive sleep apnea and narcolepsy.
 The campaign encompasses dissemination of educational messages via social media.

-Awards
+Notable awardees

 Since 2001 NSF has been recognizing and celebrating the achievements of individuals who have contributed to advancing the sleep field.
 The following individuals received an award from the National Sleep Foundation: